Contribute to R2Devops official CI/CD Catalog¶

 Tip

-If you are hesitant about which template to create/update, you can get inspired by our pre-made template issues on GitLab under the label Easy first step
+If you are hesitant about which template to create/update, you can get inspired by our pre-made template issues on GitLab under the label Easy first step.

-Contributing workflow¶
+Contributing workflow

-๐ด Step 1: Fork!¶
+๐Ÿด Step 1: Fork!

-repository, to be able to work on it before merging your update in the real project.
+The first step is to create your own copy of r2devops/hub repository, to be able to work on it before merging your update in the real project.

-- Go on the fork page creation:
+1. Go on the fork page creation: r2devops/hub.

-. - Select the group in which you want to create the fork.
+2. Select the group in which you want to create the fork.

-๐ป Step 2: Work in your fork¶
+๐Ÿ’ป Step 2: Work in your fork

 Do not alter .gitlab-ci.yml

-To leverage the R2Devops validity and security checks on your template, do not update the CI/CD configuration file in your fork (.gitlab-ci.yml
+To leverage the R2Devops validity and security checks on your template, do not update the CI/CD configuration file in your fork (.gitlab-ci.yml file).

-If you alter it, we will not be able to merge your template in r2devops/hub
+If you alter it, we will not be able to merge your template in r2devops/hub repository (yes, what a shame, after all your hard work...). ๐Ÿ˜•

-If you want to create a new template:
+1. If you want to create a new template:

-- Make sure that you have NPM installed, more about that here
+2. Make sure that you have NPM installed, more about that here

-by executing this command:npm install -g cookiecutter
+npm install -g cookiecutter

 Info

-folder if you want to add a new template.
-You can use the template as a starting point.
-If you want to modify an existing template, you don't have to create a new directory. -
+Alternatively, you can do the last steps manually by creating a new directory dedicated to your template in templates/ folder if you want to add a new template.
+If you want to modify an existing template, you don't have to create a new directory.

-Be sure to respect the rules we describe in this guide.
+2. Be sure to respect the rules we describe in this guide.

-๐งช Step 3: Test your template¶
+๐Ÿงช Step 3: Test your template

 Before merging it into the hub, you should test it deeply to be sure it works as expected.